RakellM/Project-LoyaltyPredict2025/README.md

 <img src="img/mau28_over_time.png">

 🗨️<b>Notes:</b> \
-<i>The char is similar to thr DAU chart, but now we don't have the noise of 0.
+<i>The chart is similar to the DAU chart, but now we don't have the noise of 0.
 This way we can see how many users remain on that that and the previous 27 days.
 Starting of the year attracting more users as we have mentioned, and then it drops towards the end.
 Look how in 2025 the numbers have been going sideways.
 Teo needs to keep his users engaged in the community.</i>